Beast of Gévaudan: Royal intervention

-First Captain Duhamel of the Clermont Prince dragoons and his troops were soon sent to Gévaudan.
+First Captain Jean-Baptiste Louis François Boulanger, sieur Duhamel of the Clermont Prince dragoons and his troops were soon sent to Gévaudan.
 Although extremely zealous in his efforts, non-cooperation on the part of the local herders and farmers stalled Duhamel's efforts.
 On several occasions he almost shot the beast, but was hampered by the incompetence of his guards.
 When the village of Le Malzieu was not present and ready as the beast crossed the Truyère river, Duhamel became frustrated.

 When Louis XV agreed to send two professional wolf hunters, Jean Charles Marc Antoine Vaumesle d'Enneval and his son Jean-François, Captain Duhamel was forced to stand down and return to his headquarters in Clermont-Ferrand.
 Cooperating with d'Enneval was impossible as the two differed too much in their strategies; Duhamel organised wolf hunting parties while d'Enneval and his son believed the beast could only be shot using stealthy techniques.
-Father and son D'Enneval arrived in Clermont-Ferrand on 17 February 1765, bringing eight bloodhounds that had been trained in wolf hunting.
+Father and son d'Enneval arrived in Clermont-Ferrand on 17 February 1765, bringing eight bloodhounds that had been trained in wolf hunting.
 Over the next four months, the pair hunted for Eurasian wolves, believing that one or more of these animals was the beast.
-However, when the attacks continued, the D'Ennevals were replaced in June 1765 by François Antoine (sometimes wrongly identified with his son, Antoine de Beauterne), the king's sole arquebus bearer and lieutenant of the Hunt, who arrived in Le Malzieu on 22 June.
+However, when the attacks continued, the d'Ennevals were replaced in June 1765 by François Antoine (sometimes wrongly identified with his son, Antoine de Beauterne), the king's sole arquebus bearer and lieutenant of the Hunt, who arrived in Le Malzieu on 22 June.

 On 11 August, Antoine organised a great hunt.
 That day saw the feat of the "Maid of Gévaudan".
 Marie-Jeanne Vallet, about 20 years old, was the servant of the parish priest of Paulhac.
 In the company of other peasant women, she was taking a footbridge to cross a small stream when the beast appeared.
 The women took a few steps back but the beast threw itself on Marie-Jeanne.
 The latter managed to plant her spear into its chest.
 The beast dropped into the river and disappeared into the woods.
 The story quickly reached Antoine, who went to the scene.
 He found that the spear was indeed covered in blood and that the traces found were similar to those of the beast.
 In a letter to Saint-Florentin, Minister of the King's House, comparing Marie-Jeanne to Joan of Arc, he nicknamed her the "Maid of Gévaudan".